-- There is a misalignment between ALARA planning dates and outage planning dates making it difficult to comply with the related procedures.
+• There is a misalignment between ALARA planning dates and outage planning dates making it difficult to comply with the related procedures.
 An internal assessment of the Bruce Power ALARA Program states that, "This review determined that the program is sound and meets the regulatory intent and industry guidelines.
 There are some challenges with execution, specifically the maintenance of the 5 Year Dose Reduction Plan has proven to be difficult given the dynamic nature of outage scope control and scheduling" (Section 4.0 [118]).
-Findings from this FASA identified that there is a misalignment between the ALARA planning dates provided in BP-RPP-00011 [76] and outage planning dates provided in BP-PROC-00342 Sheet 0001 [119].
+Findings from this FASA identified that there is a misalignment between the ALARA planning dates provided in BP-RPP-00011 [75] and outage planning dates provided in BP-PROC-00342 Sheet 0001 [119].
 A recommendation was made to revise the ALARA planning procedure to reference the outage planning procedure for dates in order to prevent the observed misalignment.
 The required change was made and the revised procedure issued.
 A month later the change was revoked in another revision issued.
 Consequently, there remains a gap with respect to the required revision of BP-RPP-00011.
-This micro-gap was identified through assessment of Clause V.C1 of the WANO guideline [55]. - Clause V.C2 of the guideline recommends dose reduction suggestion programs as well as the programmatic inclusion of dose goals as part of incentive programs to help generate new ideas and provide focus on dose reduction.
-Section 4.7.1 of BP-RPP-00044 [29] describes how ALARA initiatives can be submitted by anyone through SCRs, Business Improvement Group Ideas (recently replaced by "Innovations at Work") or separate projects.
+This micro-gap was identified through assessment of Clause V.C1 of the WANO guideline [54].

+- Clause V.C2 of the guideline recommends dose reduction suggestion programs as well as the programmatic inclusion of dose goals as part of incentive programs to help generate new ideas and provide focus on dose reduction.
+Section 4.7.1 of BP-RPP00044 [27] describes how ALARA initiatives can be submitted by anyone through SCRs, Business Improvement Group Ideas (recently replaced by "Innovations at Work") or separate projects.
 However, there is no documented inclusion of dose goals as part of an incentive program at Bruce Power. - Clause V.C4 recommends that stations "Formally provide station status weekly during normal operations and daily or per shift during outages."
 There is no specific requirement in the Bruce Power ALARA Program to provide station dose status weekly during normal operations and daily during outages.
-However, the following dose information is provided: - Via the RP web page current year to date dose and dose per unit - Via the Radiation Information System personal individual dose status - The Site ALARA Committee TOR [116] indicates that that committee reviews dose status monthly - The Bruce A ALARA Committee TOR [120] indicates that senior station leadership provide oversight to ensure that dose targets as well as short- and long-term dose reduction goals are achieved.
-This implies that dose is reported to committee members. - Daily outage dose performance emails are sent to RP personnel - A detailed outage dose performance overview report is prepared and communicated following an outage - Dose status against the YTD target is reported daily in the Plant Condition Report
+However, the following dose information is provided: - Via the RP web page current year to date dose and dose per unit - Via the Radiation Information System personal individual dose status - The Site ALARA Committee TOR [115] indicates that that committee reviews dose status monthly - The Bruce B ALARA Committee TOR [116] indicates that committee members are responsible for producing planned outage dose performance reports - o Daily outage dose performance emails are sent to RP personnel - A detailed outage dose performance overview report is prepared and communicated following an outage - Dose status against the YTD target is reported daily in the Plant Condition Report